CocoaDebug/CocoaDebug/Integration Guide/Integration Guide.md

 	![](https://raw.githubusercontent.com/DotzuX/DotzuX/master/Integration%20Guide/1.png)

 	> Note: If integrated by Carthage, don't need to do this.
-Just check here:
+Just check here:<br>
 	> `YourProjectFolder/Carthage/Build/iOS/DotzuX.framework`

 - Select the Build Settings tab and add the following to the Debug configuration of the Framework Search Paths (`FRAMEWORK_SEARCH_PATHS`) setting: